 Initially I was worried about the new song from Meghan Trainor due to her being a current pop-star.
 Thankfully, when I heard her song “Better When I’m Dancing.”
 I was quickly won over.
 Due to Meghan’s musical style, which tends to be a throwback to the 1950s, she proved to be a good choice.
 The song is funny, peppy, and perfect for the story.
 Unlike many I wasn’t too worried about the animation.

 Let’s face it, traditional animated movies are a hard sell these days.
 John Lasseter tried valiantly to keep Disney’s traditional animation department going and it didn’t work.
 Kids want computer animation.
-If the choice is allowing these beloved characters to fade into obscurity or finding some way to introduce them to today’s kids, the latter is preferable.
-However, the characters to not have the “realistic” feel of humans in a Pixar movie, or the cartoony look of Dreamworks.
+If the choice is allowing these beloved characters to fade into obscurity or finding some way to introduce them to the children of today, the latter is preferable.
+However, while they may be rendered in CGI, the characters do not have the “realistic” feel of humans in a Pixar movie, or the cartoony look of Dreamworks.
 Rather they look like stop-motion figures, which helps recreate the rough, hand-made quality of the specials.

 But more importantly, this movie has the same warmth of the old specials.
 The best animated movies always have a lot of heart behind them, sometimes more than a live action film.
-This heart makes it a real, genuine feel good movie.
+The heart of The Peanuts Movie is what makes it a real, genuine, feel good movie.
 There were just as moments so sweet and loving they brought a tear to my eye, as there were moments that made me laugh.
 If you are looking for a perfect movie for family movie night, then look no further then The Peanuts Movie.